kevinbazira/algori-shop/readme.txt

 == Changelog ==

+= 1.0.4 - Mar 17 2019 =
+* Changed screenshot image format to PNG
+* Updated escaping functions to avoid double escaping html elements
+* Removed support for iframes from owl.carousel.js to be compliant with WordPress theme requirements
+* Updated POT file in languages folder

 = 1.0.3 - Mar 11 2019 =
 * Added support for centered content when sidebar is empty especially in Gutenberg
 * Updated all WooCommerce pages main content to col-sm-9 and respective sidebar col-sm-3